saideepakmara/Students-Auditorium-Management-Software/README.md

 # Students-Auditorium-Management-Software
 Student Auditorium Management Software was developed as an academic project for the Software Engineering course at IIT Kharagpur during the academic year 2023-2024.

-The Software was develope using Django and MySQL as database.
+The Software was developed using Django and MySQL as database.
 Frontend includes HTML, CSS and JavaScript.

 The software proposes a solution to the **PROBLEM STATEMENT** described below: